chaoyi888/Setup-Reverse-Server-for-Raspberry-Pi/README.md

     TCPKeepAlive yes
     Close and save the file, then restart sshd, e.g.:/etc/init.d/ssh restart or: service sshd restart
   3. In my case, the SSH tunnel is never hanging there anymore.
 The reverse SSH connection from central server (AWS server) to the remote Raspberry Pi is always alive.

+## For the remote connection, there is always some unexpected behavior happening.
+So it's better that we define a crontab job to reboot the Pi every day at a certain time.
+## I have added the following lines in the /etc/crontab.
+00 20 * * * root reboot
+03 20 * * * root systemctl daemon-reload
+04 20 * * * root systemctl enable ssh-relay
+05 20 * * * root systemctl start ssh-relay